emberjs/data/guides/the-manual/misc/relational-data/configuration/many-to-none.md

 ## Using JSON Schemas

-EmberData doesn't care where your schemas come from, how they are authored, or how you load them into the system so long as when it asks the [SchemaService](/api/@warp-drive/core/types/interfaces/SchemaService) for information it gets back field definitions in the right json shape.
+WarpDrive doesn't care where your schemas come from, how they are authored, or how you load them into the system so long as when it asks the [SchemaService](/api/@warp-drive/core/types/interfaces/SchemaService) for information it gets back field definitions in the right json shape.